How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 • class func widgetClickedEvent(categoryName: String) and class func widgetNoResultsEvent(searchPhase: String) – custom events with a custom parameter

-• class func swipeProductEvent() – custom event with no parameters
+• class func swipeProductEvent() – a custom event with no parameters

 Support file for Manager

 What are AnalyticsEvent and AnalyticsParameterKey types?
 These are enums.
 They store names and their parameters in an organized way.
-With earlier defined names there’s no risk that you do a typo and send a completely different event.
+With earlier defined names, there’s no risk that you will make a typo and send a completely different event.

 Create a new file called AnalyticsEnums.